Lisa N. Jeffries, Youngstown, Ohio – Obituary

 She was an LPN, a member of the church, loved movies, reading and going to the YMCA.

-She leaves her mother; her son, Thomas Jeffries; a sister, Leslie Williams; her niece, Victora (Anthony) Blackmon; her special friend, Mr. and Mrs. Kenneth Simpson; her godmother, Joezetta Carter; her cousin, Bill Isom; two nieces, Olivia and Melissa Williams and a nephew, Jordon Williams.
+She leaves her mother; her son, Thomas Jeffries; a sister, Leslie Williams; her niece, Victora (Anthony) Blackmon; her special friends, Mr. and Mrs. Kenneth Simpson; her Godmother, Joezetta Carter; her cousin, Bill Isom; two nieces, Olivia and Melissa Williams and a nephew, Jordon Williams.

 She was preceded in death by her father.